Tom Selleck: Early work

-Magnum stardom
+1980s: Magnum P.I. stardom

-Selleck's big break came when he was cast in the lead role as Thomas Magnum in Magnum, P.I.
-The producers would not release the actor for other projects, so Selleck had to pass on the role of Indiana Jones in Raiders of the Lost Ark, which meant that the role went to actor Harrison Ford instead.
-It turned out that the shooting of the pilot for Magnum was delayed for over six months by a writers' strike, which would have enabled him to complete Raiders.
+Selleck's big break came in 1980, when he was cast in the lead role as Thomas Magnum in Magnum, P.I.
+The producers would not release the actor for other projects, so Selleck had to pass on the role of Indiana Jones in Raiders of the Lost Ark, which meant that the role went to actor Harrison Ford, instead.
+The shooting of the pilot for Magnum turned out to be delayed for over six months by a writers' strike, which would have enabled him to complete Raiders.

 Selleck played the role of Thomas Magnum in 1980 after filming six other TV pilots that were never sold.
-Magnum was a former U.S. Navy Officer, a veteran of a Special Operations unit, "SEAL" in the Vietnam War, and later a member of the "Naval Intelligence Agency" (a fictional version of the Office of Naval Intelligence), who had resigned his commission with the Navy to become a private investigator living in Hawaii.
+Magnum was a former U.S. Navy SEAL officer who had served in the Vietnam War; after the war, Magnum had been in the "Naval Intelligence Agency" (a fictional version of the Office of Naval Intelligence) and then resigned from the Navy to become a private investigator living in Hawaii.
 The show continued until 1988, lasting eight seasons and 163 episodes, winning him an Emmy Award for Outstanding Lead Actor in a Drama Series in 1984.

-Selleck was famous for his mustache, a Hawaiian-style aloha shirt, a Detroit Tigers baseball cap, and a Colt MKIV/Series 70 Government Model handgun (a commercial version of the U.S. Military M1911A1) which his character regularly carried.
-The actual prop from the show was a 9×19mm Parabellum, serial number 70L33101, used for its reliable functioning with readily available blanks, although the original gun was a traditional .45 ACP 1911.
-Magnum also used a Star Model B, another 9mm similar to the M1911A1, and a Detonics Pocket 9 during the series.
+As Magnum, Selleck was famous for his mustache, a Hawaiian-style aloha shirt, a Detroit Tigers baseball cap, and driving an open-top Ferrari 308 GTS in the series.

-Magnum drove a Ferrari 308 GTS in the series.
-The model became so identified with the role that Ferrari fans now refer to the red-painted model as a "Magnum" Ferrari.

-After the end of the show in 1988, it established itself as the top-rated one-hour show in the history of syndicated reruns (at least until 1998).
-Selleck confirmed that he was the most popular choice by fans to play the role of Magnum in the once-rumored Magnum, P.I. movie.
+After the end of the show in 1988, it established itself as the top-rated, one-hour show in the history of syndicated reruns (at least until 1998).

 In 1984, he introduced Nancy Reagan at the 1984 Republican National Convention.

-Selleck was offered the lead role of Mitch Buchannon in Baywatch, but he turned down the role because he did not want to be seen as a sex symbol.
+Selleck was offered the lead role of Mitch Buchannon in Baywatch, but he turned it down because he did not want to be seen as a sex symbol.
 The role eventually went to David Hasselhoff.